All Collections

 • Historical purchase price: this report allows you to analyse different types of information related to each product broken down by month and by year.

-In the first three types, you will be able to consult SKU, description, barcode, contact, documents (it can be from a sales invoice, a quotation, or a purchase invoice respectively for the Buyers, Budgeted and Suppliers reports), units and subtotal.
+In the first three types, you will be able to consult SKU, description, barcode, contact, documents (it can be a sales invoice, a quote, or a purchase invoice respectively for the Buyers, Quoted and Suppliers reports), units and Subtotal.

-The SKU, Description and Barcode fields come from the product file, while the Contact, Documents, Units and Subtotal fields come from the respective document (sales invoice, quotation, or purchase invoice).
+The SKU, Description and Barcode fields come from the product sheet, while the Contact, Documents, Units and Subtotal fields come from the respective document (sales invoice, quote, or purchase invoice).

 Stock Summary